 Setting a limit

-To set a limit for an audience, click the + Add Limit button — located below the filter section:
+To set a limit for an audience, click the + Add Limit button — located below the entitlements section:

 This is useful if you want to limit how many times a user can match with the audience.
 You can choose how many times the limit should be placed, along with a time duration and time span.
 For example: 1 (times) every 60 (time duration) minutes (time span):